cimnine/ansible-jitsi-meet-role/README.md

 NOTE:
 The requirements of `config.js` may change at any moment when updating jitsi-meet, upstream is not very comunnicatative about this.
-Check with any CHANGELOG, and announcements about new required values before you update.
+Check with any CHANGELOG and announcements of the _Jitsi Meet_ project about newly required values before you update.

 NOTE: the structure is case-sensitive and follows the exact variable